Frequently

 One

-must also understand that this change of mass must be carefully taken
+must also understand that this change of mass must be carefully

 into account everywhere in physics.
 This strict application of

-mass-energy conservation will solve the problems usually attributed to
+mass-energy conservation will solve the problems usually

-relativity even when applied to atomic, molecular, and nuclear and
+relativity even when applied to atomic, molecular, and nuclear

 particle physics.
-There is an interesting challenge to apply this
+There is an interesting challenge to apply

-physical and logical solution of strict mass-energy conservation to the
+physical and logical solution of strict mass-energy conservation

 problem of internal structure of matter.